flowdock/api-docs/docs/production-integrations.md

 <div id="/publish-app"></div>
 ### Publish your application

-Published applications will be listed in the Inbox Sources in Flowdock for all users, and will be featured on our [Integrations page](/integrations).
+Published applications will be listed in a flow's Inbox Sources for all Flowdock users, and will be featured on our [Integrations page](/integrations).
 You can submit your application for review by contacting us at [support@flowdock.com](mailto:support@flowdock.com).

 <div id="/integration-configuration"></div>
 ### Integration configuration

 Integration configuration is optional for applications.
-For example, if your application provides filtering settings for the messages it posts, you might want to allow the user to change these filtering settings later on, after the integration has already been set up.
+It allows users to change settings related to what's being sent to a flow.
+For example, if your application provides filtering settings for the messages it posts, you might want to allow the user to change these filtering settings after the integration has already been set up.

-If you supply a configuration URI for your application, we will display a configure button for each of a flow's integrations (sources).
-This will allow users to go back to your application to change the integration settings.
+If you supply a configuration URI for your application, we will display a configure button for each of a flow's integrations (sources) from your application.
+This will allow users to go back to your application to change the selected sources' settings.

 We will provide a reference to the integration as the `integration_id` query parameter (the `id` parameter that your web application received when the [integration was created](#/post-integration)) along with the `flow` parameter.
 These two parameters should allow you to identify which integration the end user is trying to configure.